Square-Zero-Labs/Wan2GP/RunPod-Template-README.md

 #### Custom Authentication (Optional)

-To use your own login credentials, set environment variables in your RunPod template:
+To use your own login credentials, set environment variables in the template:

 ```
 WAN2GP_USERNAME=your_username